ckzbullbullet/TP-N2F/README.md

  ```
  Ubuntu 16.04+ or Windows 10
  Python 3.4+
+ pytorch 1.4.0
  cuda9+
  cudnn7+
  ```
+## Data
+We cleaned the data for both dataset.
+You can download them at (https://drive.google.com/file/d/15apXXavs4nmdeZnLUDKNuQcxZXLhULYy/view?usp=sharing).
+Download the zip file and unzip it at the same level of src folder.

 ## Train models
  You can find the Pytorch implementation of TP-N2F model in 'src/model.py' file.
 If you want to train models on MathQA and AlgoLisp datasets, you can run the two files 'src/run_tpn2f_mathqa.py' and 'src/run_tpn2f_lisp.py'.
 The following commands can start the training process (if you train the model on CPU, add '--no_cuda' option for both commands).
 For the details of hyper-parameters, you can check the specific files and change them for your own preference.
 You can download the data of both datasets in the next section.